ndali25/test4/README.md

 - nbconvert
 - openpyxl

-# Docker Instructions
+# Instructions for generator
-1. WORKDIR: /app
+# The Dockerfile should:
+# 1. Use python:3.11-slim
-2. COPY all project files into /app
+# 2. Set WORKDIR to /app
-3. Install all dependencies
+# 3. COPY all files
-4. Create /app/99_logs
+# 4. Install listed PythonPackages
+# 5. Create OutputFolder
-5. Execute the notebook using the command above
+# 6. Execute notebook headlessly using nbconvert with NotebookTimeout
-6. Move executed notebook to /app/99_logs/
+# 7. Move executed notebook to OutputFolder
-7. Do NOT expose ports
-8. Do NOT start interactive Jupyter server
+# 8. Do NOT start an interactive Jupyter server